yacmov/civ-web-technologies-portfolio-phases-SK/README.md

 ## Git clone the folder structure then:
 - delete the .git folder (remember it may be hidden)
 - create a repository in your own GitHub account
-Then conect your repositroy by doing the following
+- then conect your repositroy by doing the following
-- Navigate to your local project directory cd /path/to/your/project
+- navigate to your local project directory e.g. cd /path/to/your/project

 ## Initialize the local directory as a Git repository